 Application and selection

-You will be called for interview and undertake individual and group assessment.
+You will undertake individual and group assessment.
 You will need to submit a pre-prepared piece of written work at your interview.

 Final admission is subject to a satisfactory DBS check.

 The University reserves the right to withdraw or make alterations to a course and facilities if necessary; this may be because such changes are deemed to be beneficial to students, are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the University.
 Where this does happen, the University operates a policy of consultation, advice and support to all enrolled students affected by the proposed change to their course or module.